Dana–Thomas House: Context

-Dana House
+Development

 Dana's search for an architect to match her aspirations ended when she was introduced in 1902 to Frank Lloyd Wright, the rising leader of the new Prairie School movement of "organic architecture" which stressed congruence between the interior of a building and its surroundings.
 The Dana commission to plan the remodeling of the Lawrences' Italianate mansion was the largest Wright had received.
 Recognizing a kindred spirit in Mrs. Dana, he expanded the boundaries of his contract to design and build what was, in effect, an entirely new house showcasing his approach to the Prairie Style aesthetic.

 The new home reflected the flamboyant personalities of the patron and the architect, particularly their love of Japanese prints and drawings.
 The structure was designed for both display and entertainment.
 An arched doorway admitted guests into a series of expanding spaces, transitioning from vestibule to the reception hall.

 The concept of "expanding space" was repeated throughout the house, with windows placed to continually draw the attention of someone within toward an awareness of the outside.
 Wright designed approximately 450 art glass windows, skylights, door panels, sconces, and light fixtures for the house, most of which survive.
 Much of the art glass, and the mural by George Mann Niedecken surmounting the dining room interior, centered on a sumac motif.

-A substantial west wing leads visitors through an interior Torii gate into two of the largest rooms in the house.
-The upper-level gallery was used for musical entertaining, and the ground-level library contains special easels, part of more than 100 pieces of free-standing Wright-designed white oak furniture in the house, created for Dana to display selections from her collection of Japanese prints,.
+A substantial west wing leads visitors through an interior Torii gate-like hallway into two of the largest rooms in the house.
+The upper-level gallery was used for musical entertaining, and the ground-level library contains special easels, part of more than 100 pieces of free-standing Wright-designed white oak furniture in the house, created for Dana to display selections from her collection of Japanese prints.

-Dana lived in the home from 1904 until about 1928.
+Susan Dana lived in the home from 1904 until about 1928.
 Once a successful hostess and leader of Springfield's social scene, she became increasingly reclusive over time and turned her attention to spiritualism and the occult.
-Suffering from increasing financial constraints in her later years, she closed the main house around 1928 and moved to a small cottage on the grounds.
-As Dana struggled with age-related dementia in the 1940s, her home and its contents were sold.
+Suffering from increasing financial constraints in her later years, she closed the main house around 1928 and moved to a house across the street.
+The property remained empty until 1944.
+As Dana struggled with age-related dementia, the home and its contents were sold in to Charles C. Thomas in 1944.

-Dana-Thomas House
+Later history

 Charles C. Thomas, a successful medical publisher, was the second owner and custodian of the home from 1944 to his death in 1969.
 A view of the building was featured on the title pages of some of his publications.
-His wife Nanette maintained in that role until her passing in 1975.
+His wife Nanette maintained in that role until she died in 1975.
 The couple are credited with maintaining the house's original furnishings and design, and their estate with selling the home and its furnishings as a unit to the state of Illinois in 1981 for $1.0 million, significantly less than could have been earned had the household been broken up.